50 Best Sci-Fi Books of All Time

 25. The Windup Girl by Paolo Bacigalupi

-A gripping tale of bioengineering, climate change, and survival in a dystopian future.
+A gripping tale of bioengineering, climate collapse, and corporate survival.
+Brutal, inventive, and timely.

 24. Altered Carbon by Richard K. Morgan

-A gritty, noir-inspired tale of murder and identity in a future where consciousness can be transferred between bodies.
+A gritty, noir-inspired tale of murder and identity in a world where minds can switch bodies.
+Stylish cyberpunk.

 23. Red Mars by Kim Stanley Robinson

-The first book in a trilogy exploring the colonisation and terraforming of Mars.
+The first book in a trilogy exploring the colonization and terraforming of Mars.
+Intellectually rich and politically nuanced.

 22. Perdido Street Station by China Miéville

-A dark, imaginative blend of science fiction and fantasy set in a sprawling, gritty city.
+A dark, imaginative blend of science fiction and fantasy set in a sprawling city.
+Dense and grotesque in all the best ways.

 21. The Stars My Destination by Alfred Bester

-A revenge tale set in a richly imagined future often called the sci-fi equivalent of The Count of Monte Cristo.
+A revenge tale set in a richly imagined future—often called the sci-fi Count of Monte Cristo.
+Furious and vivid.

 20. A Canticle for Leibowitz by Walter M. Miller Jr.